 My plan had been to go into the town of Government Camp today, but, thanks to the trail magic I’ve gotten over the past week, I have almost enough food to make it to Cascade Locks (only two days further ahead).
-A town stop now just seemed unnecessary.
-So, I booked a room at Timberline Lodge, which means today's (and tomorrow’s) logistics are now somewhat simpler, even if now considerably more expensive.
+A town stop now just seems unnecessary.
+So, I booked a room at Timberline Lodge, which means today's (and tomorrow’s) logistics are now somewhat simpler, though considerably more expensive.

 Five miles down the trail, at another trailhead, a trail maintainer, I-Beam, chatted with three of us that were there.
 Generously, he offered us cans of (diet) root beer.
 It was a bit warm out, so the sodas were very welcome.

 After leaving the trailhead and crossing another highway (that would have taken me into Government Camp), the trail took me uphill in earnest.
 As the trail steeply climbed Mount Hood, it joined with the Timberline Trail, which circles Mount Hood near its tree line.
 Climbing above the tree line, the trail changed from being dirt, to being deep sand, like you might find on a beach volleyball court.
 This made hiking up slow and difficult, as each step required that much more effort as the sand slid away.
 (Also, it was fully exposed to the sun, which didn’t make things easier.)

 There was, however, a mile or so of near-continuous views of Mount Hood.
 Down in one of the mountain’s canyons, a creek filled with dirt poured over a waterfall and down the canyon, erosion at work.